 The 3 Ways to Upgrade your Engagement Ring

 As mentioned before, there are many ways to upgrade your engagement ring.
 Here are the 3 primary techniques that people employ when upgrading their ring.

 The first way to upgrade your engagement ring would be to change elements in the original ring that improves its worth.

-For example, you can switch out the original center stone that is 1.5 carat, J color and VS2 clarity and putting a 1.5 carat, D color and VVS1 clarity.
-The quality of the “upgrade diamond” is considerably better, but aesthetically the ring would look the same.
+For example, you can switch out the original center stone that was a 1.50-carat, L color, and S1 clarity (price approx $6,000) and replace it with a 1.50-carat, D color, and VVS1 clarity (price approx $25,000).
+The quality of the “upgraded diamond” is considerably better, but aesthetically the ring will look almost identical.